In what fora are insurance disputes litigated?

-In respect of an interest covered for its full value, the same person or other persons can only subsequently take out insurance against the same risks for the same periods, provided that:
+In respect of an interest covered for its full value, Article 1467 states that the same person or other persons can only subsequently take out insurance against the same risks for the same periods, provided that:

 - the double insurance is approved by the subsequent and previous insurers;

 - the policyholder transferred its rights arising out of the previous insurance contract to the subsequent insurer or waived its rights under the previous insurance contract.
 In this case, the transfer or the waiver must be written on the insurance policy, failing which the subsequent insurance will be deemed to be invalid; and

 - the liability of the subsequent insurer is restricted to the part of the loss that is not paid by the previous insurer.
 In this case, the previous insurance must be annotated on the subsequent insurance policy, failing which the subsequent insurance will be deemed invalid.